KnodesCommunity/nest-casl/docs-source/guide/use-with-guards.md

 You can use {@link Policy.usingGuard `Policy.usingGuard`} or {@link PoliciesMask.usingGuard `PoliciesMask.usingGuard`} to prepended guards to the decorator factory.
 Those calls are cumulative, and you can do multiple subsequent calls to join guards using an `and` condition.
 If you provide an array of guards, they be evaluated using an `or` condition.

-{@codeblock test/use-with-guards/recommended.controller.ts#Recommended simple controller | src/controllers/recommended.controller.ts}
+{@codeblock use-with-guards/recommended.controller.ts#RecommendedSimpleController | src/controllers/recommended.controller.ts}

 ## About reusability

 You can even prepare a policy decorator with guards or {@link PolicyDescriptor `PolicyDescriptor`}:

-{@codeblock test/use-with-guards/recommended.controller.ts#Recommended bound | src/policies.ts}
+{@codeblock use-with-guards/recommended.controller.ts#RecommendedBound | src/policies.ts}

 Then, use those presets in your controller:

-{@codeblock test/use-with-guards/recommended.controller.ts#Recommended bound controller | src/recommended-bound.controller.ts}
+{@codeblock use-with-guards/recommended.controller.ts#RecommendedBoundController | src/recommended-bound.controller.ts}

 Now, both `method1` and `method2` will run if
 * the user is authenticated through `jwt` strategy